kesari007/IMDB_Portal/README.md

 - json

+- Tkinter/tkinter

 **Installation Guide**

 - To install all the dependencies in the [requirements.txt](https://github.com/NJACKWinterOfCode/IMDB_Portal/blob/master/requirements.txt) file, use command `pip install -r requirements.txt`

+- The project has one more dependency : Python Tkinter To install Tkinter on Python 2.x  : `sudo apt-get install python-tk` To install Tkinter on Python 3.x  : `sudo apt-get install python3-tk`

 It is implemented using the **BeautifulSoup** module of **bs4** , **requests** module, along with **os**, **sys** and **json** modules.